AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/chatbot-behavior.md

         <p>V1 visits WP1</p>
       </td>
       <td>
-        <p>D1 should be resolved but will not be triggered to V1 </p>
+        <p>D1 should be resolved but will not be triggered to V1</p>
         <p>After 30 seconds, D1 should be shown/triggered to V1</p>
       </td>
-      <td>The trigger count for D1 should be increased by 1 only after 30seconds time spent</td>
+      <td>The trigger count for D1 should be increased by 1 only after 30+ seconds spent on webpage</td>
     </tr>
     <tr>
       <td>